MetPX/sarracenia/docs/source/Tutorials/Setup_a_local_subscriber.rst

       no=1

---> Note the line with **[ERROR]**, it was unable to find the queue. this is because the queue needs to first be created by sr_watch and since we started the subscriber and watch at the same time with '``sr start``' we ran into a small race condition.
+--> Note the line with **[ERROR]**, it was unable to find the queue. this is because the queue needs to first be created by sr3_watch and since we started the subscriber and watch at the same time with '``sr start``' we ran into a small race condition.
 This was soon after resolved as the sr_subscribe has a 1 second retry time.
 This can be confirmed with the 'RabbitMQ Queues' page showing a ``q_bob.sr_subscribe.test_subscribe. ...`` queue in the list.::